mdinaya/KoalaCards/README.md

 * Save/load flashcards from a file
 * Tag flashcards by topic
-* GUI version using Tkinter or PyQt
+* GUI version using Tkinter
 * Spaced repetition algorithm

 ## 🤓 Project Structure